EU chief says UK trade pact closer but success not certain

 An EU official told Reuters the bloc had rejected Britain’s offer of phased access to its waters over three years by EU fishing vessels and the sides were “an ocean apart” on the issue.

-Von der Leyen said a “big step forward” had been agreed which would “ensure that our common high labour, social and environmental standards will not be undercut”.
+Von der Leyen hailed a “big step forward” in agreeing a so-called non-regression caluse, which would “ensure that our common high labour, social and environmental standards will not be undercut”.

-“Difficulties still remain on the question of how to really future-proof fair competition,” she said, in a reference to what EU sources described as disagreements over defining and agreeing on ways to remedy competitive distortions.
+“Difficulties still remain on the question of how to really future-proof fair competition,” she said.

-Asked to comment on von der Leyen’s remarks, a British official said: “We’ve made some progress, but we are still very far apart in key areas.
-Still not there.”

-The EU has said a deal could be finalised in as little as 48 hours if Prime Minister Boris Johnson agrees to what the bloc says are inevitable trade-offs for Britain to retain its current open access to the EU market of 450 million consumers.

-But Johnson’s election manifesto focused on delivering Brexit by “taking back control”, or regaining sovereignty through a clean break from EU rules.
-London has repeatedly said it will not seal a deal that fails to deliver on that promise.

-Failure to agree a deal would erect trade barriers between the EU and Britain, snarl borders, send shockwaves through financial markets and cause chaos in supply chains across Europe as it struggles with COVID-19.
+Sources on both sides of the negotiations said disagreements stuck on “balanced equivalence”, which London saw as tying the Britain to the EU’s regulatory orbit, and a dispute resolution mechanism to determine that competition was distorted, as well as how to remedy that.

+Britain saw the EU’s pitch for “effective remedial measures” as giving the bloc too much leeway to retaliate on trade.

-Reporting by Francesco Guarascio, Marine Strauss, Gabriela Baczynska, Writing by Robin Emmott and Gabriela Baczynska; Editing by Giles Elgood
+Reporting by Francesco Guarascio, Marine Strauss, Gabriela Baczynska, William James and Elizabeth Piper in London, Sudip Kar-Gupta in Paris and Paul Carrel and Michael Nienaber in Berlin, Writing by Robin Emmott, Gabriela Baczynska and Elizabeth Piper; Editing by Giles Elgood and Andrew Cawthorne

 Our Standards: The Thomson Reuters Trust Principles.